 Understanding Unresolved Grief: What is It?
 What are the Signs?
 How is It Treated?

-The 2001 terrorist attack on the World Trade Center, Hurricane Ike hitting Galveston and Houston in 2008, or the repeated wildfire blazes in California – all examples of devastating events that cost a lot of lives and caused massive grief for many.
+The 2001 terrorist attack on the World Trade Center, Hurricane Ike hitting Galveston and Houston in 2008, or the repeated wildfire blazes in California – all examples of devastating events that cost a lot of lives and caused massive loss and grief for many.

 In today’s world, there are more things aside from old-age that rob people of their loved ones.

 Grief is a common experience of all humankind.

 For most of us, grief is a period of sorrow and distress that gradually eases as we accept our loss and move on.
 Grief is an experience of reaching for someone or something familiar to find that they are no longer there.
 It’s the emotions we feel when everything that was familiar changes.
 Each person experiences grief in a very unique way.
 Common symptoms of grief include: decreased concentration, numbness, disrupted sleep and eating patterns and a roller coaster of emotions.
 Though grief may look and feel similar to clinical depression, it is not – it’s grief!